Supreme Court of Monaco: History

 Monaco's Supreme Court was established by the constitution of January 5, 1911, granted by Prince Albert I following the Monegasque Revolution and prepared by internationally renowned French jurists and internationalists (including Louis Renault, André Weiss, Jules Roche).
-It is considered to be the oldest Constitutional Court in the world, thus preceding the High Constitutional Court of Austria created by the Constitution of 1920.
+It is considered to be the oldest Constitutional Court in the world, thus preceding the Constitutional Court of Austria created by the Constitution of 1920.

 Because of the World War I, the Supreme Court was not installed until 1919, after the conclusion of peace agreements with France.
 The first decision was rendered on April 3, 1925.

 Until 1958, the jurisdiction of the Supreme Court was strictly constitutional.
 The high court could thus only rule on appeals having as their object an infringement of the rights and freedoms enshrined in Title III of the Constitution, under the conditions provided for in Article 14.
 However, an order of May 7, 1958 introduced an administrative litigation which allows the Court to rule on any “violation of the law or excess of power, by any person showing a direct and personal interest”.
 Since the ordinance-law of January 4, 1961, the Supreme Court rules sovereignly on appeals without having to refer them to the Prince.

 The Constitution of December 17, 1962 establishes the independence of the Monegasque justice system and the jurisdiction of the Supreme Court.
 The sovereign ordinance of April 16, 1963, modified by the Sovereign Ordinances of April 14, 1980 and June 19, 2015, determine its organization and operation.